k2d222/twwe/README.md

 Have [npm](https://www.npmjs.com/) installed and run `npm install` in the client directory to install dependencies, `npm run dev` to run a dev server and `npm run build` to produce a release in the `dist` directory.

 Note: the client is written in non-strict Typescript.
 Typescript is only used for IDE hints and documentation, but ignored by the [Vite](https://vitejs.dev/guide/features.html#typescript) bundler.
 Use `npm run check` to run Typescript checks on the project.

 ### Desktop

 The desktop client is a [Tauri](https://tauri.app/) web-app that you can install and enables editing your local map files like the default editor.
 You can also enable sharing your maps over the internet (read [Server bridging](#server-bridging)).

+The app spins up a localhost server on port 16800.
+It looks for maps in the "standard" ddnet folders (see storage.cfg: $USERDIR, $DATADIR and $CURRENTDIR).

 Binaries are can be found in the [releases page](https://github.com/k2d222/twwe/releases).

 ## License

-This work is licensed under the GNU Affero General Public License v3.0 (agpl).
+This work is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
 You are free to use and modify the code and executables under some conditions.
 Please contact me if the license doesn't fit your needs.